 - Easy Temperature Control: Most diesel heaters are equipped with processors, including fans, to ensure sufficient control over the temperature.

-- Can use the diesel from the main van supply if plumbed in, meaning you don’t have to carry an extra fuel supply
+- You can use the diesel from the main van supply if plumbed in, meaning you don’t have to carry an extra fuel supply

 - Use less electricity compared to big heating systems.